ta4j/ta4j-wiki/Forecast-Indicators.md

 The forecast API lives mostly in `org.ta4j.core.indicators.forecast`. `LogReturnIndicator` is a normal helper indicator in `org.ta4j.core.indicators.helpers`, `EWMAIndicator` is a reusable average in `org.ta4j.core.indicators.averages`, and forecast summaries use the walk-forward prediction model via `PredictionSnapshot.Forecast`.

+**Release status:** These APIs are introduced by the matching ta4j feature branch for CF-289 and should be published with ta4j 0.22.9 or newer.
+Until that ta4j change is merged and released, use this guide with the matching ta4j branch rather than the current release artifacts.

 ## When to use them

 Use forecast indicators when you want to answer questions such as: